 The program offers the following rates for energy produced by qualifying solar photovoltaic systems:

 • For the first 250 kW of residential capacity, the EARP rate is $0.65/kilowatt-hour (kWh).
 For the second 250 kW of residential capacity, the EARP rate is $0.525/kWh.
-A residential system that is offered the $0.65/kWh rate must be installed by May 1, 2010 to qualify.
+A residential system that is offered the $0.65/kWh rate must be installed by May 1st, to qualify.
+(This changes with every Phase)

 • For the first 750 kW of nonresidential capacity, the EARP rate is $0.45/kWh.
 For the second 750 kW of nonresidential capacity the EARP rate is $0.375/kWh.
-A nonresidential system that is offered the $0.45/kWh rate must be installed by May 1, 2010 to qualify.
+A nonresidential system that is offered the $0.45/kWh rate must be installed by May 1st, to qualify.
+Please check site for current info.
+EARP Program Info

 The rates paid to participant systems will be fixed under contract for up to 12 years.
 Residential systems must have a DC nameplate capacity of at least 1 kW, with a maximum capacity of 20 kW.
 Commercial (nonresidential) systems must have a minimum nameplate capacity of 20 kW, with a maximum capacity of 150 kW.